ldionmarcil/burp-samesite-reporter/README.md

 # burp-samesite-reporter
 Burp extension that passively reports various SameSite flags.

+You can download a build from this repository by downloading [SameSiteReporter.jar](SameSiteReporter.jar).

-This extension reports cases where the `SameSite` cookie flag is explicitly set to `None`, and when it is missing.
-Handy for developers who want to write secure code, and testers who like me often forget to check the `SameSite` value of important cookies.
+This extension reports cases where the `SameSite` cookie flag is explicitly set to `None` and when it is missing.
+Handy for developers who want to write secure code and testers who, like me, often forget to check the `SameSite` value of important cookies.

 ### SameSite=None
 ![Samesite None Issue](img/none_samesite_issue.png)